Ulpian: Legacy

-In the study of law, Ulpian may be best remembered for the phrase "Juris praecepta sunt haec: honeste vivere, alterum non laedere, suum cuique tribuere (The basic principles of law are: to live honorably, not to harm any other person, to render each his own)".
+In the study of law, Ulpian may be best remembered for the phrase "Juris praecepta sunt haec: honeste vivere, alterum non laedere, suum cuique tribuere" (The basic principles of law are: to live honorably, not to harm any other person, to render each his own).
+The maxim "Dominus membrorum suorum nemo videtur" (No one is to be regarded as the owner of his own limbs) is also attributed to Ulpian (Edict, D9).

-It had been assumed for a long time that Ulpian of Tyre was a model for Athenaeus' Ulpian in The Deipnosophists — or The Banquet of the Learned.
+It had been assumed for a long time that Ulpian of Tyre was a model for Athenaeus' Ulpian in The Deipnosophists, or The Banquet of the Learned.
 Athenaeus makes 'Ulpian' out to be a grammarian and philologist, characterised by his customary interjections: "Where does this word occur in writing?".
 He is represented as a symposiarch and he occupies a couch alone; his death is passed over in silence in Book XV 686c.
 Scholars today agree that Athenaeus's Ulpian is not the historical Ulpian, but possibly his father.

 A potential date of the real Ulpian's death, 228 AD, has been wrongly used to estimate the date of completion of The Deipnosophists.
 However, the year of his death cannot be determined with certainty.
 Robert Lee Cleve makes a compelling case that Ulpian died in 223, citing a papyrus discovered in 1966.